 Furthermore, in the example below from a Telegram group, an actor offers a homemade gun for sale for $500.
 However, there is no information about fabrication and production levels, though there is a brief description of the gun’s properties, magazine, bullet size, and the material used.

 Building a homemade gun is not as difficult as one may think.
 The dark web hosts video tutorials showing the full building process, blueprints with a 3D view of all parts of the gun, lists of materials needed, and much more.
 Purchasing this information can cost between $5 to $40.

-In the example below, an actor from a known underground market mentioned he will post five video tutorials with a 3D view of all parts of the gun.
+In the example below, an actor from a known underground market mentioned he would post five video tutorials with a 3D view of all gun parts.
 The actor even offers a sale at $30 for the first five buyers.

 The actor even has a disclaimer stating that cannot be held responsible for the use or construction of the product: “I will not be held responsible for harm or damage caused by the usage of the above information.”

 Here is a different example of homemade gun blueprints for sale.
 Note that the actor offers a simple guarantee stating that the finished product was tested and the functionality is perfect.

 3D printed gun blueprints offered for sale